-Qigong Certification & Daoist Training Center
+Qigong Certification & Daoist Priest Training

-Qigong Certification & Daoist Training Center is the name of shifu Michael Rinaldini’s (Li Chang Dao) school.
-He is a high level Qigong Teacher and a 22nd generation Longmen Daoist priest.
-Michael offers a solid foundation in Medical Qigong.
-This gives the student the skills to become a professional Qigong Teacher.
+I offer a solid foundation course in Qigong for educational and personal development.
+This course gives the student the skills to become a professional Qigong Teacher.
 The coursework and learning model is adaptable as a local student or as a distance student.
 It is not an online course.

 Books by Shifu Michael

 All five books are available on amazon.com and they include Kindle versions.